gabdilqaq/NewsApp/README.md

 ## Description of project

-A simple project for watching and reading information about tv shows from the TV Show API
+A simple project for watching and reading information about breaking news from the Breaking News API

 ## Structure of App

-There are page with three recycler view for watсhing the list of tv shows.
+There are page with bottom navigation view with the screens: breaking news, saved news, and for searching news.

 ## Demo